jakabakos/docs/use-cases.md

 ---
 description: >-
-  Good technical demos require a reasonable effort and time.
+Good technical demos require  reasonable effort and time.
 Avatao tutorials allows you to showcase your demo in an easy and flawless way 24/7.
 ---

 # Why Avatao Tutorials?

-## Why to use Avatao tutorials instead of homemade demos and videos?
+## Why use Avatao tutorials instead of homemade demos and videos?

-Technical demos are a huge pain to be created, maintained and published.
-Avatao tutorials gives you various advantages over homemade solutions.
+Technical demos are a huge pain to create, maintain and publish Avatao tutorials give you various advantages over homemade solutions.

 ### Why?